motherapp/sqlite_sql_parser/README.md

 1. Replace some `text` field with `varchar(255)`, for better performance
 2. Replace some `integer` with  `bigint`
+3. add quote for tables named by reserved keywords

 One should also note that this script would replace _all_ values of `t` with `1`, and _all_ values of `f` with `0`, in order to adapt to boolean field change.
 If you really need a `t` there, you might change back manually.

 ## Advantages
-Unlike most other line based parsers, this parser treat literal strings and no literal strings _separately_.
+Unlike most other line based parsers, this parser treat literal strings and non-literal strings _separately_.
 So even if you table data contains some special statements like `CREATE TABLE`, `INSERT VALUE` or 'AUTOINCREMENT`, they would _not_ be updated.

 ## Disadvantages
 It's very slow.
 Took about 2 seconds to parse a SQL file of 100,000 lines.